-- 1. Open the relevant keyword grid or the relevant dictionary. - The keywords already assigned to the media item, if any, are highlighted as follows in the keyword grid Garden or in the dictionary Competitor F. - 2.
-If you want to work with keyword numbers from the keyword grid, select View > Keyword Numbers or click to view the numbers associated to each keyword. - 3.
-Select the keywords you want to assign to the media in one of the following ways: - click it in the keyword grid or in the dictionary. - if the keyword numbers are displayed in the keyword grid, press the key number corresponding to the requested keyword on the keypad and then press It is added to the Keywords area:
+1. Open the relevant keyword grid or the relevant dictionary.

+The keywords already assigned to the media item, if any, are highlighted as follows in the keyword grid Garden or in the dictionary Competitor F.

+2. If you want to work with keyword numbers from the keyword grid, select View >

+Keyword Numbers or click be to view the numbers associated to each keyword.

+- 3. Select the keywords you want to assign to the media in one of the following ways: - click it in the keyword grid or in the dictionary. - o if the keyword numbers are displayed in the keyword grid, press the key number

+It is added to the Keywords area: